itisha89/Edge_detection/README.md

-# README: Image Processing and Analysis
+# Image Processing and Analysis

 ## Overview
 This project involves processing an input image through multiple stages, including grayscale conversion, edge detection, segmentation, and visualization enhancements.
 The results are analyzed to identify the most effective techniques for edge detection and segmentation, with additional aesthetic features added to the final outputs.